verginicabm/RoWordNet/README.md

 * pos : the part of speech of this synset (enum: Synset.Pos.NOUN, VERB, ADVERB, ADJECTIVE)
 * sentiwn : a three-valued list indicating the SentiWN PNO (Positive, Negative, Objective) of this synset.

 **Relations** are edges between synsets.
-Examples on how to list inbound/outbound relations given a synset and other graph operations are given in examples below.
+Examples on how to list inbound/outbound relations given a synset and other graph operations are given below.

 ____